 The original Milwaukee Road Depot resides in a Caledonia, WI, park.

-Where To find the Sturtevant Depot
+Where To Find The Sturtevant Depot

 9900 East Exploration Court